Ritesh007/aws/devops_professional/configurationmanagement-IAC.md

 - Custom resources provide a way for you to write custom provisioning logic in CloudFormation template and have CloudFormation run it during a stack operation, such as when you create, update or delete a stack.

+### Stacksets
+- AWS CloudFormation StackSets extends the capability of stacks by enabling you to create, update, or delete stacks across multiple accounts and AWS Regions with a single operation

 ## OpsWorks Essentials
 ### Overview